justinaskav/phd-guide/docs/en/studies/phd-plan.md

-It is recommended to think about all the stages of a doctoral research project thoroughly and to list them in chronological order so that the plan could really serve as a guide during the studies.
-The research programme should be drawn up according to the form with the allocated time periods for each part of the doctoral research project.
+It is recommended to think about all the stages of a doctoral research project thoroughly and to list them in chronological order so that the plan could really serve as a guide during the studies. **The research programme** should be drawn up according to the form with the allocated time periods for each part of the doctoral research project.

 The programme shall
-consist of the following parts: study of research literature, formation of methodology, theoretical and empirical studies, analysis of collected data, and preparation of the dissertation.
+consist of the following parts:

+1. study of research literature;
+2. formation of methodology;
+3. theoretical and empirical studies;
+4. analysis of collected data;
+5. preparation of the dissertation.

 All work listed in the plan must be completed by the end of the study period at the latest.
 The scope of dissemination of the research results should correspond to that required for the defence of the dissertation.
 The progress of the doctoral student’s research activities will be assessed during the annual review.